 In the next dialog box, select how the users should be identified in your on-premise directory.

 – The options I have selected in the image below are enough for my task, there I will proceed by clicking on Next.

 In the window below, you can choose whether to include all users and groups or a selected group and user respectively.

 – I will go with the first option here “to synchronize all users and devices”.

 In the “Optional features” as shown below, select the functionalities that are required by your organization.
 Here some features are greyed out because they require a P1 or P2 license.

 – I am okay with the Password write back, so whenever I make changes to my passwords in the cloud, it will be written back to the same user on-premise

 In the “single sign-on (sso)” dialog window, you are required to enter your domain administrator account to configure the on-premise forest to use SSO.

-As we can se below, the forest is configured for single sign on.
+As we can see below, the forest is configured for a single sign-on.